 - 6. The RPG is meant to be a 'living' document supporting continuous improvement of consistency in BR and NC reviews.
 It will be updated after each BR (and NC) review cycle.
 The review coordinators will note any new challenges raised by ERTs and LRs during a review cycle.
 The approaches used to address these challenges will be collected, analysed and reflected in a draft new version of the RPG.
 The draft new version of the RPG will be presented, commented on and discussed at the relevant NC and BR LRs meeting.
 The comments made by the LRs will be incorporated into the new version of the RPG and used by the ERTs as a tool to facilitate consistency among the reviews. - 7.
 The RPG is supported by analytical material presented as background papers.
 These papers are presented as annexes to the RPG.
-For the preparation of the RPGs 2016 and 2017 the following background papers1 were prepared:
+For the preparation of the RPGs 2016, 2017, 2018 and 2020 the following background papers1 were prepared: - (a) Annex I. Biennial reports and national communications: review challenges and practice, 2016;

-1 2017 background papers are available here: http://unfccc.int/national_reports/biennial_reports_and_iar/items/10059.php.
+1 Background papers are available here: https://unfccc.int/RPG#eq-1.

-- (a) Annex I. Biennial reports and national communications: review challenges and practice, 2016; - (b) Annex II.
+- (b) Annex II.
 (1) Analysis of further options to use the gradations "mostly" or "partially" in the assessment of completeness and transparency in biennial reports.
 2016.
-(2) Update of the analysis of the assessment of completeness and transparency of information reported in biennial reports, 2017; - (c) Annex III.
+(2) Update of the analysis of the assessment of completeness and transparency of information reported in biennial reports, 2020; - (c) Annex III.
 Implications of changes in the UNFCCC annex I inventory reporting guidelines on the review of second biennial reports, 2016; - (d) Annex IV.
-Biennial reports and reporting on domestic arrangements, 2017; - (e) Annex V. Biennial reports and reporting on the use of market-based mechanisms by the European Union and its member States, 2017; - (f) Annex VI.
+Biennial reports and reporting on domestic arrangements, 2017; - (e) Annex V. Biennial reports and reporting on the use of the market-based mechanisms by the European Union and its member States, 2017; - (f) Annex VI.
 Assessing progress by developed country Parties towards the emission reduction targets, 2017; - (g) Annex VII.
-Challenges in reporting and analysing the provision of financial, technological and capacity-building support to developing country Parties, 2017.
+Challenges in reporting and analysing the provision of financial, technological and capacity-building support to developing country Parties, 2017; - (h) Annex VIII.
+Multiple mandatory reporting requirements contained in the same paragraph of the UNFCCC biennial reporting guidelines for developed country Parties: Analysis of the experience from the technical reviews of the first and second biennial reports, 2018; - (i) Annex IX.
+Assessment of Information Related to Impacts of Policies and Measures Reported in Technical Review Reports of Third Biennial Reports, 2020.